 The capital management costs of the inkomstpension are the costs of the First-Fourth and Sixth National Pension Funds.
-The capital management costs of the premium pension refer to the fees that the premium pension funds, including the Seventh National Pension Fund, have deducted after rebates, as well as the capital management costs of the premium pension system for conventional life insurance.
-The economies of scale for the four major National Pension Funds in the inkomstpension system are clearly apparent from the table below.
-In 2013 the total capital management costs for these funds and for the much smaller Sixth National Pension Fund was 0.15 percent of the capital managed.
+The capital management costs of the premium pension refer to the fees that the premium pension funds, including the Seventh National Pension Fund, have deducted after rebates, as well as the capital management costs of the premium pension system for traditional life insurance with profit annuity.
+In 2014 the total capital management costs for the First-Fourth National Pension Funds and for the much smaller Sixth National Pension Fund was 0.15 percent of the capital managed.
 The performance-based fees of the National Pension Funds were 0.03 percent, and transaction costs were 0.02 percent; thus, total capital management costs and charges amounted to 0.20 percent of the capital managed.
-The capital management costs reported for the much smaller and more numerous funds in the premium pension system were 0.31 percent, transaction costs were 0.10 percent; the total of capital management costs and charges was thus 0.41 percent of the capital managed.
-However, the differences in costs are due not only to disparity in economies of scale, but also to the fact that the funds of the inkomstpension invest about 35 percent of their capital in bonds or similar assets with lower costs of administration relative to stocks.
-In the premium pension system, only about 7 percent of total assets are invested in holdings of this type.
+Premium pension capital management costs refer to costs charged by the premium pension funds.
+In SEK, costs are determined by each fund's percentual contribution and by savers' chosen distribution between the premium pension funds.
+The premium pension uses one of the market's most powerful discount models, obliging funds to repay retroactively a large part of the charged fees to the Swedish Pension Agency, for redistribution to savers and pensioners.
+The capital management costs reported for approximately 850 funds within the premium pension system amounted after rebates to 0,28 percent, while the funds' transaction costs are estimated at 0.10 percent.
+The total of capital management costs and charges was thus 0.38 percent of the capital managed.
+Cost differences in percent between inkomstpension reserve funds and premium pension funds are due partly to economies of scale in the inkomstpension, and partly to the fact that the funds of the inkomstpension invest about 39 percent of their capital in bonds or similar assets with lower costs of administration relative to stocks.
+In the premium pension system, approximately 17 percent of total assets are invested in holdings of this type.

-Average capital managed

-billions of SEK
+Average capital managed billions of SEK

-2009 2010 2011 2012 2013
+2010 2011 2012 2013 2014

-Inkomstpension 767 861 884 915 1,008
+Inkomstpension 861 884 915 1,008 1,121

-Premium pension 270 353 385 429 527
+Premium pension 353 385 429 527 662

-Capital Management Costs in Relation to Capital Managed percent
+Capital Management Costs in Relation to Capital Managed